Pitchfork (website): 2017–2023: departures of Kaskie and Schreiber

 Kaskie announced his departure from Pitchfork in May 2017.
-He had been frustrated by his diminished role under Condé Nast and Pitchfork's reduced autonomy.
+He had been frustrated by his diminished role under Condé Nast and Pitchforks reduced autonomy.
 On September 18, 2018, Schreiber stepped down as the top editor.
 He was replaced by Puja Patel, who had worked at Spin and Gawker Media, as editor-in-chief on October 15.
 Schreiber remained as a strategic advisor.
 He said he later realized that Condé Nast had unrealistic expectations and did not understand Pitchfork.

 Patel came under pressure to cut costs amid declining traffic from social media, and competition from streaming platforms, which offered a new means for listeners to discover music.
 Pitchfork staff conflicted with Condé Nast over its attempts to monetize Pitchfork Music Festival by making it into a "luxury" experience.
 Santarpia left Condé Nast in 2018, leaving Pitchfork under the purview of Anna Wintour, the chief content officer.
 Two former Pitchfork staffers told The Verge that Wintour did not care about music or understand the internet.

 Schreiber announced his departure on January 8, 2019, saying he wanted to "keep pushing boundaries and exploring new things".
 The Los Angeles Times said the departure came at a time of "existential change" for the media industries, citing the rise of streaming services and social media and the downsizing of many major music publications.
 That month, Condé Nast announced it would put all its publications, including Pitchfork, behind a paywall by the end of the year.
 It abandoned experiments with Pitchfork paywalls following criticism from readers.
 In 2020, Condé Nast laid off the executive editor Matthew Schnipper and the features editor and union chair Stacey Anderson.
 In 2022 and 2023, Pitchfork had about three million unique visitors a month, down by about 36% from 2021.